ItaiAxelrad/open-spec/docs/specifications/2_Facility Construction/9_Finishes/095113 Acoustical Panel Ceilings.md

       1. UL "Classified Buildings Materials Index", ASTM E 84, 0-25.
    1. Fire Resistance:
       1. None
 1. SUBMITTALS
    1. Comply with all pertinent provisions of Section 01330.
 Provide product data for all products to be utilized.
    1. Submit three samples 12" square, of each exposed acoustical unit; and three samples, 24" long, of each exposed suspension member and molding.
    1. Submit manufacturer's catalog data, performance information, and published certification data indicating compliance with the specifications.

-   1. PRODUCTS
+## Products

 1. PANELS
 1. PANELS (Standard):
       1. 24" x 24" x 5/8" non-combustible, non-directional fissured units by any major manufacturer of acoustical ceilings.
 Washable white finish.
 Provide manufacturer's standard warranty against sagging and/or warping.
 1. SUSPENSION SYSTEM
    1. As required to support acoustical units, fixtures and other components as indicated, and including anchorages, hangers, runners, cross runners, splines, clips, moldings, fasteners and other members, devices and accessories.
 Contractor responsible for adequacy of suspension system, and determining method of attachment of system to supporting structure.
    1. Hanger Wire:
       1. Not less than 12 gauge (0.106") galvanized steel.